Coronavirus Info (COVID-19):

-In addition to our daily rigorous cleaning of our buses, we will begin utilizing a chlorinated, sanitizing disinfectant on our buses.
-This disinfectant, which is effective at killing the coronavirus, will be applied to surfaces inside buses and facilities, including polls, stanchions and seats, utlizing an electrostatic sprayer, which promotes surface adhesion of the disinfectant.
+In addition to our daily rigorous cleaning of our buses, we have begin utilizing a chlorinated, sanitizing disinfectant on our buses.
+This disinfectant, which is effective at killing the coronavirus, is applied to surfaces inside buses and facilities, including polls, stanchions, and seats, utilizing an electrostatic sprayer, which promotes surface adhesion of the disinfectant.

 Metro has activated its Transit Emergency Operation team, which is meeting regularly to discuss developments and next steps.
 Metro does have Pandemic response plans in place.

 - Conducting rigorous daily cleaning of all buses.

 - Applying a chlorinated, sanitizing disinfectant that kills the coronavirus to all buses and surfaces inside buses and facilities, including poles, stanchions and seats.

 - Using an electrostatic sprayer which promotes surface adhesion of the disinfectant.
 Providing hand sanitizing stations in all garages and offices for use by operators and maintenance employees and administrative employees, along with gloves and masks.

 - Suspending all non-essential travel, conducting all meetings via teleconference and closing the administrative offices' lobby to walk-in customers.

 - Installed plexi-glass barriers on-board all buses as an added layer of protection for customers and operators at the farebox.

 - Metro will be operating on a modified Saturday schedule on weekdays and a Sunday schedule on Sunday.
 Learn more HERE

 Temporary Changes During COVID-19: